kick-mind/date-src/src/README.md

 > Note:
 > If you don't provide above parameters to the DateTime constructor, default values will be used:
-> - Default calendar: The first calendar you add to the Calendars collection.
+> - Default calendar: The first calendar you add to Calendars collection.
 > - Default Locale: System locale.
 > - Default Zone: local time-zone.